jessemin/AdversarialSeqToSeq/README.md

-#  A SEQUENCE-TO-SEQUENCE REGRESSION OF GENOME-WIDE CHROMATIN DATA THROUGH ADVERSARIAL TRAINING
+#  A Sequence-to-sequence Regression of Genome-wide Chromatin Data Through Adversarial Training

-This repository contains the implementation for my honors thesis paper: **A Sequence-to-sequence Regression of Genome-wide Chromatin Data Through Adversarial Training.** We try to impute histone ChIP-seq signal from ATAC-seq signal using the adversarial training approach we propose in the paper.
+This repository contains the implementation for my honors thesis paper: **A Sequence-to-sequence Regression of Genome-wide Chromatin Data Through Adversarial Training** We try to impute histone ChIP-seq signal from ATAC-seq signal using the adversarial training approach we propose in the paper.
 For more details, please refer to the paper.
 Please also note that we cannot provide our ATAC-seq and ChIP-seq dataset.

 ## How to Run